vchain-us/docs/site/integrations/verify-commit-action.md

-# Verify commit GitHub action
+# Verify commit github action
 > A GitHub action to verify the authenticity of your commits with [CodeNotary.io](https://codenotary.io)

 You can sign your work locally using the CodeNotary [vcn](https://github.com/vchain-us/vcn) tool (ie. `vcn notarize git://.`).
 This action will verify these signatures so other people will know that your commits come from a trusted source.